davidbarone/react-crud-demo/README.md

 `npm start`

-You should hopefully see the application through http
+You should hopefully see the application running from http://localhost:3000

 ![react-crud-demo](https://github.com/davidbarone/react-crud-demo/blob/main/images/react-crud-demo.png?raw=true)